 Sure, each of our heroes get a “save-the-cat” moment.
 That’s screenwriting jargon for a moment when early in the screenplay our protagonist, however flawed or antiheroic they might ultimately be, saves a cat from a tree or does something else unambiguously relatable and admirable, to make the audience care about his/her fate.
 For example, Whitehead stands up for Bonnard to his compatriots, refusing to leave him to certain death when a mundane but crucial secret about Bonnard’s past is revealed that causes the other soldiers to turn on him.

-This speaks to the truth that sure, sweeping mass-casualty events are dramatic in their own right, but to really care about it, we need to get granular – drill down to one or two people set against the tragedy, people we can relate to and experience it through one set of eyes.
+Sweeping mass-casualty events are dramatic in their own right, but to really care about it, we need to get granular – drill down to one or two people set against the tragedy, people we can relate to and experience it through one set of eyes.

 That’s why James Cameron made a movie about two star-crossed lovers, rather than filming 90 minutes of a boat sinking and extras drowning.
 It’s why Ed Zwick made a film about a smuggler cynically helping a distressed father only to learn something about the value of human life along the way – rather than just filming 90 minutes of boy soldiers shooting each other.

-We need to know about Whitehard’s father, Rylance’s wife, Hardy’s gambling debts.
+We need to know about Whitehead’s father, Rylance’s wife, Hardy’s gambling debts.
 The real person lives in the specifics.
 They give us something to relate to, to hang onto about our relationships with our own fathers or wives or gambling debts.

 Dunkirk vs. Inception

 Inception also seems like Exhibit A of the Case of the Cold Nolan.
 The heroes are unsentimental career criminals, clipped in their professionalism and merciless in their expectation of each other.
 It’s like Ocean’s Eleven but without the funny.
-Hans Zimmer’s equally groundbreaking music score for the film is breathtaking, and yet it builds its most memorable themes in jarring, off-putting diminished scales.
+Hans Zimmer’s equally groundbreaking, brass-heavy score for the film is breathtaking, and yet it builds its most memorable themes in jarring, off-putting diminished scales.
 That the score is so catchy and memorable within this mode is a feat in itself.

 But looks can be deceiving.
 The movie’s convoluted plot and mostly at-par action set pieces would not work nearly as well if Inception were not also a masterpiece of character-craft.